R03: Problem Solving

 • Understand the problem completely before writing any code

-• Write specs and wireframes before implementation.
-Architecture over coding
+• Write specs and wireframes before implementation

 • Break complex problems into smaller, manageable sub-problems